lucienjll/data-science-2025/challenges/c00-diamonds-assignment.md

 **Observations**:

-- As the carat quality increases, the price also increases
+- As the carat quality increases, the price also increases.
+This trend is most visible when looking at the trend as the carat increases from 0 to 1.
+During this growth in the x-axis, we can see that the values in the y-axis, the price, is also increasing.
+From this section of the data, it appears that the growth is linear too.
+In other parts of the graph, we can directly compare higher carats to lower carats.
+From this graph, the lowest data point for the 3 carat diamonds have a price of around 7000, which is higher than any of the 0.3 carat diamonds.
 - While there is a general trend, finding one curve to define the trend is difficult